 A trans- and interdisciplinary research journey – Chapter 1: Nature

 Nature is present in music in a variety of ways.
 Composers draw inspiration from it, use sounds of nature in their compositions, or make abstract connections to nature.
 The sounds of nature represent an exciting field of research, to which the US-American musician Bernie Krause has devoted himself extensively.
 As part of the project “Crossways in Contemporary Music”, Michael Franz Woels went in search of Austrian composers, or composers living in Austria, who establish an individual approach to nature in their music.
-In this introduction the basic terms and ideas about music and, or in, nature are explained before the individual composers or their projects are presented in a series of articles.

 I think it is important that we are aware of our own acoustic environment.
 It speaks to us all the time.
 We embody it.
 We should listen,” are the haunting words of Vienna-based sound artist and composer Natalia Dominguez Rangel.

 In June of this year, she presented her sound intervention “Anamnesis” as part of the SWEET SPOT series.
 The theme of this year’s SWEET SPOT call was BIOTOP.
 From all the submissions, the Studio for Electroacoustic Music (SEM) at the University Mozarteum Salzburg selected five sound artists for site-specific works.
 “Anamnesis” was presented in the garden architecture of the Orangery in the Mirabell Gardens in Salzburg.